SOLMANRAW/Ai_Agent/README.md

     Create a new bot with /newbot
     Get your bot token and chat ID

-OpenAI
+Gemini

-    Sign up at OpenAI
+    Go to Google Cloud Console
-    Get your API key from the dashboard
+    Get your API key

 Gmail (Optional)